mwarning/MeshGraphViewer/README.md

 ## TODO

-- Add geographical map (e.g. Open Street Map) with height map.
+- Display a geographical map (e.g. Open Street Map) with height map.
-- Write with GUI toolkit.
+- Use a GUI toolkit.
 So no webserver/JS is needed.